ActivitySim/activitysim/_sources/gettingstarted.txt

 In order to run the example, you first need two input data files in the ``data`` folder:

-* mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames:
+* mtc_asim.h5 - an HDF5 file containing the following MTC TM1 tables as pandas DataFrames for a subset of zones:

     * skims/accessibility - Zone-based accessibility measures
     * land_use/taz_data - Zone-based land use data (population and employment for example)
     * persons - Synthetic population person records
     * households - Synthetic population household records

-* nonmotskm.omx - an OMX matrix file containing the following MTC TM1 skim matrices:
+* nonmotskm.omx - an OMX matrix file containing the MTC TM1 skim matrices for a subset of zones.

-    * DIST - network distance
-    * DISTBIKE - bike network distance
-    * DISTWALK - walk network distance

-Both of these files can be downloaded from MTC's `box account
+Both of these files can be downloaded from the `SF 25 zone example` example data folder on MTC's `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
+Both files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.
-<https://mtcdrive.app.box.com/activitysim/1/7484860689>`__ and both files can
-be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.
 The pandas DataFrames are stored in an efficient pandas format within the HDF5 file so they are a bit cumbersome to inspect.